drewpatel35/Lumen_cs225final_project/results.md

 ### PageRank
 It was implemented by converting adjacency list to adjacency matrix.
 Then applying Google’s formula for improved importance matrix.
 After formula was applied the steady-state of the probability matrix was calculated.

+## Testing
+Various Testcases were created for all algorithms.
+Utility functions were created to test if the algorithms did indeed provide the expected result.
+Also, edge cases and malformed input handling were tested,

 ## The answer to your leading question
 Our leading question was to find the shortest travel distance and least connected travel between Chicago and the five best vacation spots.
 Also a side goal was set to calculate the largest airports based on number of connections.